 The Sonos Play:5 (2015) is a stunning yet subtle product, insofar as boxes that pump out your favourite tunes go anyway.
 Sonos doesn't do complicated, as the black or white monotone options suggest (both of which comes with a black grille).

 Simple and sophisticated is what the second generation Play:5 goes for, delivering clean lines from its curved oblong design - a theme found throughout Sonos's multi-room speaker range.
 It features curves that sweep around its edges and top, before narrowing at the rear, giving it a similar shape to the Play:3, albeit on a larger scale.
-The Play:5 is more refined than the older model, with a more futuristic identity that we've seen transcend into other more recent Sonos products, like the Sonos Beam and Sonos One.
+The Play:5 is more refined than the older model, with a more futuristic identity that we've seen transcend into other more recent Sonos products, like the Sonos Beam, Sonos One and portable Sonos Move.